MONDAY, 1 JUNE 1942

 Group (attached to USAMEAF) departs India for Palestine with B-17s.

-SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): B-17s hit Lakunai Airfield and Lae Airfield during the night of 28/29 Jun.
+SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): During the night of June 28-29 B-17s hit Lakunai Airfield and Lae Airfield.
 35th Fighter Squadron, 8th Fighter

 TUESDAY, 30 JUNE 1942